Oak frame extensions come in a variety of styles, but always deliver on bringing the warmth and character of this natural material to your home.

 Due to the shrinkage of the oak, glazing between the oak frame is an area that requires particular attention.
 A method called face or direct-applied glazing can be used to overcome this issue.

-“Oak is very versatile but has some limitations with regards to spans before you need a post before you start using massive timbers," says Charlie Mills of GreenRooms by Oakwrights.
+“Oak is very versatile but has some limitations with regards to spans before you need a post when you start using massive timbers," says Charlie Mills of GreenRooms by Oakwrights.
 "Therefore, if someone is looking for a huge span completely open with minimal posts, oak frame may not suit."